LakeYS/Dishorde/README.md

 Dishorde is a Discord bridge bot for 7 Days to Die.
 It integrates a dedicated game server's chat with Discord, granting players access to the server's chat through Discord.

-The bot runs as a completely separate application, so no mods are required to run it.
+Dishorde runs as a completely separate application, so no mods are required to run it.

 **See below for download links instructions on how to install the bot.
 Dedicated servers on PC only.**

 # How it Works
-This script works by connecting to your server's console and monitoring it for chat messages.
+Dishorde works by connecting to your server's console and monitoring it for chat messages.
 Messages are relayed to and from the server using Discord, allowing for communication between in-game players and Discord users.

 # Development and Support
-I will continue to keep this project up-to-date with new features and fixes whenever possible.
-If running v1.3.0 or higher, notifications for updates are displayed in the terminal.

 For support, questions, and comments, you can join the Discord server, or [submit an issue](https://github.com/LakeYS/Dishorde/issues/new) for bugs and support.

 For developers: If you are interested in helping out, [GitHub pull requests](https://help.github.com/articles/about-pull-requests/) are welcome and greatly appreciated.